 Product Area Expert in Statistics and Events as well as other advanced Domino services resulting in server issues being correctly and efficiently.

 Performed root cause analysis, targeted support action, maintained documentation and provided reports to the business organizations.
-Identified innovative longterm solutions.
+Identified innovative long-term solutions.

 Technical lead for the architectural design of client system’s solutions and evaluated the resource skill sets necessary to successfully complete the project in a timely manner.